 I have been collecting Oz books for most of my life.
 I remember going to the wonderful old library in my home town when I was a kid.
 It had once been one of those grand “Meet Me in St Louis” type houses (except in Dundee, Illinois where I grew up) and it was placed mid-way up a steepish hill that led down to the main area of town.

 I remember the librarian was this older woman with a bee-hive hair style and cat glasses.
 She rarely if ever smiled.
 The floors creaked as you went up to the second floor where I discovered the Oz books.
 I knew of the movie of course and I knew of a version of the book that my First Grade teacher had.
 I fell in love with and was greatly inspired by the drawings of W.W.
 Denslow.
 I checked the book out from the classroom library each and every week until Mrs. Weaver told me that the other kids wanted to read it too.
 They didn’t.

 My Grandma gave me one of my first of the “white cover” collection.
 It was “The Wizard of Oz” and it led me down the (yellow brick) road to discover the Land of Oz and all the magic that lie in it.

 The above photo shows several of the books I have.
-At least one of them I believe, might be a first edition.
-Some of these books are worth $700 plus.
 The second one from the left is one of my favorites.
 This is the version my teacher had.
 It was the edition released along with the movie.